Self-Care in Recovery: Fostering Compassion for Yourself

 - Regularly scheduled therapy sessions

-When you first enter recovery, you begin trying several tools that give you a framework from which you build a daily routine.
+When you first enter Recovery, you begin trying several tools that give you a framework to build a daily routine.
 Some will work better than others.
-Everyone is different, so it’s important to find the resources that work best for you.
+Everyone is different, so finding the best resources for you is essential.
 Once you do, stick to them and keep an open mind about what you might incorporate into your self-care routine.

 How to Show Yourself Compassion